 How to Get Involved?

 Are you interested in joining or working with the Consumer Financial Services Committee?
-The Committee meets three times a year - at the stand alone Committee meeting in January, the Business Law Section Spring Meeting in April, and the ABA Annual Meeting in August.
+The Committee meets three times a year - at the stand alone Committee meeting in January, the Business Law Section Spring Meeting in April, and the Business Law Section Annual Meeting in September.
 Most of our work is done at these meetings and we welcome anyone to join us.
 You also can get involved with the Committee by submitting articles to be published on the Committee's website and/or in the Newsletter.
 You can contact Amy Durant or Grace Powers, Publications Co-Chairs, or Rachel Marin, Publications Vice Chair, if you are interested in submitting articles or website content.
 The Committee also has an active Young Lawyers subcommittee, which is a great way for anyone practicing in this field for less than ten years to get plugged into the Committee.
 Contact Dan McKenna, Young Lawyers Chair, to get involved with this subcommittee.
-You also are welcome to contact Nikki Munro, Committee Chair, Jim Brown, Julie Caggiano, or Andrew Smith, Committee Vice Chairs, Margaret Stolar, Membership Chair, or Carolyn Hann, Membership Vice Chair, to find other ways to get involved.
+You also are welcome to contact Nikki Munro, Committee Chair, Jim Brown, Julie Caggiano, or Andrew Smith, Committee Vice Chairs, Carolyn Hann, Membership Chair, or Grace Powers, Membership Vice Chair, to find other ways to get involved.

 Pro Bono Statement